wp-plugins/twitter-cards-meta/readme.txt

 No, just activate the plugin and follow the steps.

-= Image dimension fr Summery Card? =
+= Image dimension for Summery Card? =

 Images larger than 120x120px will be resized and cropped square based on longest dimension.
 Images smaller than 60x60px will not be shown.
 (From [Twitter Cards](https://dev.twitter.com/docs/cards) guideline page).